bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-05-29-that-cold-day-in-the-park.md

 Sandy Dennis’ emotional flutterings as tyro schoolteacher and young faculty wife have been drawn in and smoothed out behind the straight set of Frances’ features.
 The old enthused and confused rush of emotion has apparently been scotched by the setting through which Frances moves, already grown old in the climate of the elderly company inherited from her dead mother, yet young enough to resist the implication that she belongs with them and quite stung when one of them proposes.
 Her apartment reflects the sombre feeling of the saturated, stifled air of the damp and dreary exteriors.
 And Robert Altman has applied this description of personality through the intimacies of setting to other characters: what little we know of the boy is an accumulation of the places he visits, such as the chaos of his home through which he briefly moves like an animal returned to its natural habitat.
 His quick progress up and down the several storeys is observed from the outside, with the camera moving up the side of the building as if viewing an animated cross-section.
 But these bits and pieces hardly provide a full enough picture of the character.
 His appeal to Frances lies in his docile mystery, but though we know more about him than she does – enough to dispel the mystery – it is still not enough to clear away a certain bafflement about what makes him tick.

 In Richard Miles’ novel the boy has a clearly placed and defining existence as a male prostitute, an expensive luxury in a Parisian pleasure garden.
 In Gillian Freeman’s script he has become a quasi-hippy, part of what we are told is Vancouver’s large hippy population.
 So the film has contemporary significance, but the character has little substance as a representative of this supposed subculture.
 The presence of this given but ill-defined symbol of a freer way of life leads to further difficulties.
 It suggests an apparent theme, the contrast between a new generation’s unattached spirit and the jealously possessive frustrations of the uptight culture represented by Frances; but the film’s very intimate approach would suggest more a personal tragedy of a mutual failure of understanding – Frances compulsively caught up in her neurotic delusions, the boy too quickly and thoughtlessly accepting and exploiting her apparent generosity.
 This would seem to be the point of the swooning loss of focus effect repeatedly used, a coldly effective device suggesting some loss of control, a slipping away of thought and communication into a frozen unreality.
 In this light the responsibility for the final tragedy is as much the boy’s as Frances’, but the many half-suggestions of his sympathetic symbolic function tend to work against this implication.
 Sandy Dennis’ performance is a small triumph, but it leaves the film too much of an unbalanced equation which never works out to a satisfactory and wholly convincing conclusion.

-Richard Combs, _Monthly Film Bulletin_, October 1969
+**Richard Combs, _Monthly Film Bulletin_, October 1969**

-<![endif]-->

-**That Cold Day in the Park**
+**THAT COLD DAY IN THE PARK**
 _Director_: Robert Altman
-©_/Production Company_: Factor-Altman-Mirell Films
+©/_Production Company_: Factor-Altman-Mirell Films
-_Presented by_:
-Commonwealth United Entertainment
+_Presented by_:  Commonwealth United Entertainment
 _Producers_: Donald Factor, Leon Mirell
 _Associate Producer_: Robert Eggenweiler
 _Production Executive_: James Margellos